Govt Proposes 14% Service Tax on Shipping Companies Importing Goods

 The coastal shipping industry, however, remained disappointed as no incentive schemes were announced for this segment.

 “There was absolutely nothing for the coastal division.
 When the ministry is planning to make a shift of transportation from road to sea and can even announce a slew of measures for the road sector, is unable to do anything for the coastal division which is supposed to be the cheapest mode of transport,” said Kiran Kamat, managing director at Link Shipping & Management.
 “We are disappointed with this budget,” he added.
-The sector has been looking for incentives as the Centre had promised to provide incentive of Rs.3,000 per car to those using coastal route.
+The sector has been looking for incentives as the Centre had promised to provide an incentive of Rs.3,000 per car to those using the coastal route.

 http://smartinvestor.business-standard.com/